Franchising code amendments - dispute resolution

-As a result, Stephen is in the unique position of providing advice and assistance using both his extensive business experience and his considerable experience as a franchise and business lawyer over the last 35 years.
+As a result, Stephen is in the unique position of providing advice and assistance using both his extensive business experience and his considerable experience as a franchise lawyer over the last 40 years.

 Stephen has assisted many well known Australian brands to franchise their businesses, providing not only legal but relevant and experiential commercial advice.